nicklafferty/craftycody/content/crafts/diy-adding-doors-to-the-ikea-kallax.md

 **Step two** is measuring out all of the pieces and cutting.
 This is usually a quick process and I finished in about 15 minutes.
 I also spray painted some cabinet pulls I had from an old project versus buying brand new ones.
 I painted them an antique gold color because I thought it would look nice with the dark wood.

-Once all the pieces were cut, I started gluing the boards together using my corner clamps.
+Once all the pieces were cut, I started gluing the boards and holding them together with clamps.
 Welcome to **step 3**.
-These are the first time I've used them and, after some trial and error, they work great.
-So nice that they hold your work at 90-degree angles for you.
-I'm hoping to be able to use them on lots of projects.
-I also sanded my pieces a bit to get rid of splinters and rough edges.

-When the glue was dry, I hammered in a panel nail at an angle to help secure the two pieces together.
-Then, you glue the whole door together and repeat until all your doors are built.
+I also mounted the L-brackets to the backs of the doors during this step.
+I put them more in the middle of each join because I wanted to leave room for the staples I'd be using to attach the burlap.
+Pick the prettiest side to face outward.

 Drill your holes for your knobs or pulls now so you can sand them smooth.
 Make sure they're all even by doing one door then line it up with the next one and drill through.
-Pick the prettiest side to face outward.

 Literally waiting around for glue to dry takes forever as does **step four** which is staining.
 If you have any gaps in your pieces, now is the time to use some wood filler or sawdust to get rid of them.
 I used a dark stain to match my kallax.